 Facial Slimming Exercises

-As one of the leading facial contouring experts in Beverly Hills, I have some pretty insightful thoughts on at slimming belts, stretches and exercises that can supposedly be used at home to help you slim your face.
-If you want the quick summary of this post here it is: there is no scientific basis behind these treatments.
+As one of the leading facial contouring experts in Beverly Hills, I have some pretty insightful thoughts on slimming belts, stretches, and exercises that can supposedly be used at home to help you slim your face.
+If you want a quick summary of this post here it is: there is no scientific basis behind these treatments.

 Facial Slimming Exercises: The Basics

 There are multiple online articles and Youtube videos that describe different exercises you can do to remove a double chin, improve wrinkles, and slim your chubby cheeks.
 Performing these exercises or facial yoga as some blogs describe it, can supposedly improve facial contours by changing the muscles and reducing the fat.